-Students are allowed to retake a limited number of examinations during the course of their studies.
-The goal is to help students learn appropriate study and test taking habits so that examination failures are not recurrent.
+When a student fails an exam, the goal is to help students learn appropriate study and test taking habits so that examination failures are not recurrent.
 To this end, the following procedures will be followed:

-Course faculty will notify the Student Advisor and Department Chair of an examination failure.

-- After one (1) examination failure, the student will review with course faculty and reflect on what happened.
-Resources for improving study habits or test-taking skills will be recommended if appropriate. - Following two (2) examination failures the student will again review with course faculty and discuss the situation with their Student Advisor who will counsel the student regarding studying for this type of content, test-taking strategies, and other appropriate issues. - If there are three (3) examination failures, the student will again review with course faculty and the Student Advisor and will develop a Learning Plan (see the Learning and Performance Plans Policy), which is sent to the faculty member, the Student Advisor, and the student's Department Chair. - Four (4) examination failures will result in review with course faculty, the Student Advisor, and the Department Chair.
-The Department Chair will then develop a Performance Plan (see the Learning and Performance Plans Policy).
-The Performance Plan will be considered completed after three (3) subsequent sequential successful examinations. - Five (5) examination failures will result in review with the faculty and discussion with the Student Advisor and Department Chair.
-The Department Chair will then bring the situation to the Administrative Team for discussion and decision which could include recommending dismissal from the FSMFN.
+- Course faculty will notify the Student Advisor and Department Chair of an examination failure. - After one (1) examination failure, the student must review with course faculty and discuss factors that may have contributed to the examination failure.
+The student must also discuss the situation with their Student Advisor who will counsel the student regarding studying for this type of content, testtaking skills, and other appropriate issues.
+Based on their own reflections and the advice of their course faculty and advisor, the student will develop a Learning Plan (see the Learning and Performance Plans Policy) to provide guidance for decreasing the risk of future examination failures. - After two (2) examination failures, the student will again review with course faculty and discuss the situation with their Student Advisor. - Following three (3) examination failures, the student will again review with course faculty and discuss the situation with their Student Advisor.
+The Department Chair will then develop a Performance Plan (see the Learning and Performance Plans Policy). - Four (4) examination failures will result in review with the faculty and discussion with the Student Advisor and Department Chair.
+The Department Chair will then bring the situation to the Administrative Team for discussion and decision which could include recommending dismissal from the FSMFN. - The number of examination failures refers to the cumulative total for the student's program of study, not the number of examination failures in an individual course.